 My starting weight on August 9th, 2017 when I was weighed at the Homerton Hospital in London.
 As you can see I am wearing a 5 XL jumper and as much as I tried to stretch it down it simply would not cover my stomach.
 The scales revealed I was 34 stone and 4 pounds or 218.4 kilos.
 (However, in the previous January my weight registered 36 stone 6 pounds when weighed in a busy corridor of my local hospital).

-I had by this time been visiting the Homerton Hospital for getting on for three years.
-I had been told that to qualify for weight loss surgery I would need to lose up to 10% of my body weight AND prove I could maintain this weight for an unspecified period of time.
+I had been visiting the Homerton Hospital for getting on for three years.
+The support staff informed me to qualify for weight loss surgery I would need to lose up to 10% of my body weight AND prove I could maintain this weight for an unspecified period of time.
 I was thinking, hang on a minute.
 If I could lose the weight and maintain the loss, why would I be here in the first place?

 By this time I was under the care of a physiotherapist named Alan Myers.
-Alan had the patience of a saint and despite my weight increasing on each visit he still remained positive that exercise was the key to losing the required amount of weight to be eligible for surgery.
+Alan had the patience of a saint and despite my weight increasing he still remained positive that exercise was the key to losing the required amount of weight to be eligible for surgery.